AdobeDocs/dynamic-media-classic.en/help/using/viewing-adding-exporting-metadata.md

 ## View metadata {#view-metadata}

-To view an asset’s metadata, open the asset in Detail View, and tap the Metadata panel.
+To view an asset's metadata, open the asset in Detail View, and tap the Metadata panel.
 To select a set of metadata fields, choose an option on the Metadata View menu.
 Adobe Dynamic Media Classic offers these Metadata Views:

 * **Compact View** - A basic list of values.